Mobli: Design

 CEO and founder Moshe Hogeg said Mobli's goal is to “make it possible to see what is happening in the world through other people’s eyes.”

 Mobli's mobile app allows mobile sharing of photos and video recorded on mobile devices to its website where other users can view the content.
 Users can browse the websites content feeds in real time by location, subject, or uploader.

 Hogeg compared the service to Instagram saying, “If the substance of Instagram is effects of pictures and shares, we want to offer the option of seeing what is happening at the Eiffel Tower or at Barcelona’s Camp Nou Stadium.”

 Mobli apps were initially built in HTML5 but this approach was abandoned due to poor performance.
 The apps were re-built in native code on iOS and Android while dropping support for BlackBerry in favor of Windows Phone.
 The new apps, also with a re-designed user experience, were slated to roll out in late 2012 starting with its Windows Phone app.

-A stand-alone search product that emphasizes location, time and relevance is slated to launch in early 2013.
+A stand-alone search product that emphasizes location, time and relevance was slated to launch in early 2013.
 The product has an "autotagging" feature that can recognize and identify certain objects from images.

 Mobli's main revenue stream was on-site advertising.